erglo/wow-mission-report-button-plus/README.md

 + [x] choose from a variety of options and adjust the addon to your liking
 + [x] expansions you (yet) don't own will be hidden in the menu
 + [x] expansions without an unlocked command table will be displayed, but disabled
+  + [x] now showing a hint on which quest unlocks it
 + [x] de-/select the menu entries which expansion are no longer of interest to you
 + [x] display the minimap button of the previous expansion as long current command table is yet unlocked
 + [x] see details about in-progress mission of each command table